javascript-obfuscator/javascript-obfuscator/README.md

 ##### :warning: `unicodeArray` option must be enabled

-Instead of using direct calls to `unicodeArray` items `var t = _0x43a123[0x0]`, when index `0x0` can be easily reverted to `0` with few js beautifiers, this option will wrap all calls to special function instead.
+Replaces the direct array indexing `var m = _0x12c456[0x1];` with a call to a special function `var m = _0x23c123('0x1');`.
+Some JavaScript beautifiers (such as the Google Closure Compiler) can replace direct array indexing with the indexed string, and this option mitigates that.

 ```javascript
 var t = _0x12a634('0x0')